topic badge

 Lesson

-In this investigation we are going to determine how long it would take you to run a marathon.
-As we go, we will be exploring rational functions in real life, including their characteristics and their graphs
+In this investigation, we will determine how long it would take you to run a marathon.
+As we go, we will be exploring rational functions in real-life, including their characteristics and their graphs.

 Materials